hlu2/QuickBooks_Demo/README.md

-# QuickBooks API PHP SDK Change Test
+# QuickBooks API PHP SDK
 =====================

 PHP client for connecting to the QuickBooks Online V3 REST API.